rackerlabs/rackspace-how-to/content/cloud-servers/what-does-rackspace-do-in-the-cloud.md

 We can configure the servers to serve website content and assist with troubleshooting if the site experiences issues.

-We can also configure monitor alerts that are configured for your needs, and respond to any alarm conditions 24x7x365.
-If an alarm triggers at 2 am on a Saturday morning, our Cloud Engineers will find a resolution.
+We can also configure monitoring alerts for your needs, and respond to any alarm conditions 24x7x365.
+If an alarm triggers at 2 AM on a Saturday morning, our Cloud Engineers will find a resolution.

 Your Account Manager is your first point of contact for any account-related